abhijeetvhotkar/supply-blockchain/ReadMe.md

 ## Known issues
 - Database is not cleared when a new contract is deployed, and causes blockchain to return `No data`.
 - Refreshing the Front end page will cause the Contract value to lose and a new contract will have to created.
 (Database will still contain the old added products and the count/id will be out of synce causing the app to fail to add products)
-- Need to refresh table by clicking `GET DB DATA` button
+- Need to refresh table by clicking `GET DB DATA` button.

 ## The following tasks are completed.